pharshanagasaipraneeth-oss/Employee_Attrition_Project/README.md

 ## 📌 Project Overview

+This project is a Machine Learning based Employee Attrition Prediction System.

-This project predicts whether an employee is likely to stay with or leave an organization using Machine Learning.
+It predicts whether an employee is likely to **Stay** or **Leave** an organization based on employee-related factors.

-The project includes Exploratory Data Analysis (EDA), data preprocessing, model training, evaluation, and deployment using Streamlit.
+The project includes data preprocessing, Exploratory Data Analysis (EDA), Machine Learning model training, evaluation, and deployment using Streamlit.

 ## 🎯 Objective

-The main objective of this project is to predict employee attrition based on various employee-related factors.
+The main objective of this project is to help organizations identify employees who may be likely to leave and understand factors related to employee attrition.

 ## 🛠️ Technologies Used